GitHubDragonFly/WinForms_User_Controls/README.md

 Check the screenshots for the visual appearance of each control.
 Read any comments present within the control's code.

+# Usage
+- Download and extract the zip file of this repository.
+- In your project, either use the project or create a new folder, right-click it and add controls as Existing Items, rebuild the solution and locate these in the Toolbox.

 # Licensing
 These are all licensed under MIT License.